- This course is offered on Thursdays.

 - Students should plan on spending two to four hours per week working on this course.

-portions of The Declaration of Independence, as well as The Gettysburg Address, and completing various discussion questions and activities.
+memorizing a portion of The Declaration of Independence, and completing various discussion questions and activities.

 - Students will present a final project at the end of the semester.